chaitanya4vedi/navada/README.md

 - Multi Author Support
 - Cache busting for CSS

-If you think i have missded something or you have an idea or suggestion that you wanna add, feel free to raise an issue.
+If you think i have missded something or you have an idea or suggestion that you want to add, feel free to raise an issue.
 I am open to improvements for this theme.
-I would be more than glad to hear from you or take your help.
+I will be more than glad to hear from you or take your help.
 Thank you!

 ## Credits
 Thanks to [Janne Kemppainen](https://twitter.com/pakstech) for the wonderful posts on hugo themes.

 ----

+## Support
+Give a 🌟 if you like this project!
 If you liked my work please consider supporting me on [BuyMeACoffee](https://www.buymeacoffee.com/chaitanya4vedi)

 <a href="https://www.buymeacoffee.com/chaitanya4vedi"><img src="https://img.buymeacoffee.com/button-api/?text=Buy me a coffee&emoji=&slug=chaitanya4vedi&button_colour=FF5F5F&font_colour=ffffff&font_family=Cookie&outline_colour=000000&coffee_colour=FFDD00"></a>